 Specifically, they will consider things like:

-The family court will make their determinations based on the child’s current care status and who currently acts as the primary caretaker in their life.
+The New York family court will make their determinations based on the child’s current care status and who currently acts as the primary caretaker in their life.
 In most cases, the court will strive to keep the child’s future living circumstances as consistent as possible with what they are used to.

 Child custody is broken down into two specific types: physical and legal custody.

-Is where the child will primarily reside.
+This is where the child will primarily reside.

-Is who will make the major decisions concerning the child’s education, medical care, religion, and other general welfare matters.
+This is who will make the major decisions concerning the child’s education, medical care, religion, and other general welfare matters.

 From there, custody may further be broken down into sole or joint custody.